benjamincrozat/content/posts/php-is-dead-2023.md

 ## Introduction

+**Numbers for 2024 are coming, and there's a more up to date article here: [Is PHP dead?
+Usage statistics and market share for 2023.](/php-is-dead-2024)**

 We are now in a new era of computing thanks to artificial intelligence and still, the rise of [PHP](https://www.php.net), a 28-year-old scripting language, cannot be stopped.

 Stable ecosystems without constant drama and forks each time there's a disagreement are needed now more than ever to build the next generation of successful products.